Perirenal hematoma - post biopsy

 There is a large hematoma in the left perirenal space, extending into the anterior and posterior pararenal spaces, as well as a small amount extending into the intraperitoneal space.
 The left kidney is displaced anteriorly.

-The higher attenuation material represent more acute blood products.
+The higher attenuation material represents more acute blood products.
 There is no discrete sentinel clot.

 There is also a large rounded filling defect in the pelvis, compatible with a large clot in the bladder.